pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 To learn more about this project and stay updated about the progress, please feel free to checkout [my github repo](https://github.com/pleonova/jd-classifier).

-there are nearly

-There seems to be a bit more uniformity for data scientists, based on the percentage of common, but unique terms that show up.
-Looking at terms that show up in at least 30% of JDs, there is more variety of terms for data analysts (182 terms versus 158).

-, however this terms does show up slightly more in data science positions.
-It is also important to understand the depth of statistics knowledge required might be different is worth examining within the context of the JD.
-Upon further investigation

-Obviously, the top key terms will

-but you can't overlook the skills that are listed in both.

-to narrow down which areas to focus on depending on which job one wants to land while the key words that overlap could help someone prepare for a career transition. *

-focus in on where to spend

-* As interesting at the top key words are, the overlap between they two roles is also insightful”
-* As … are perhaps more actionable if someone is looking to transition.

-To learn more about this project, please feel free to checkout [my github repo](https://github.com/pleonova/jd-classifier).